-Currently, cigarette contents are not regulated.
-Beginning July 2023, the law will regulate specified contents of cigarettes, including banning ingredients that: give a characteristic flavor or smell, facilitate nicotine uptake, create an impression of health benefits, and ingredients that are associated with energy and vitality.
-The law requires that manufacturers and importers disclose to government authorities information on the contents of their products.
+The law regulates specified contents of cigarettes, including banning ingredients that: give a characteristic flavor or smell, facilitate nicotine uptake, create an impression of health benefits, and ingredients that are associated with energy and vitality.
+The law requires that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

 The law prohibits sales by vending machines; via the internet; in educational institutions, indoor stadiums, and healthcare facilities; and of single cigarettes and small packets of cigarettes.
 The sale of tobacco products is prohibited to persons under the age of 18.
 A retail license is required to sell tobacco products.

 The sale of e-cigarettes is allowed.
 The use of e-cigarettes is prohibited in specific public places where smoking is prohibited.
 In addition, the law prohibits the sale of e-cigarettes by vending machines, in certain locations, and to persons under the age of 18.
 Health warnings on required to cover 30 percent of the front and back of e-cigarette packaging.
-Beginning July 11, 2023, there will be a comprehensive ban on advertising, promotion and sponsorship of e-cigarettes, and sale restrictions and contents and disclosure provisions come into effect.
+There is a comprehensive ban on advertising, promotion and sponsorship of e-cigarettes.
+The law prohibits flavors and specified ingredients in e-cigarettes.

 Heated Tobacco Products

 The sale of heated tobacco products (HTPs) is allowed.
 The law prohibits HTP smoking in public transport and virtually in all indoor public places and workplaces, except in designated smoking areas in the airport.
-The law prohibits nearly all direct and indirect forms of advertising, promotion and sponsorship of tobacco products, which, by definition, includes tobacco inserts, Currently, the law allows the advertising and promotion of devices.
-Beginning on July 11, 2023, the law will comprehensively prohibit the advertising, promotion and sponsorship of devices.
+The law prohibits nearly all direct and indirect forms of advertising, promotion and sponsorship of tobacco products, which, by definition, includes tobacco inserts, The law also comprehensively prohibits the advertising, promotion and sponsorship of devices.
 Text-only health warnings are required to cover 30 percent of the front and back of tobacco insert packaging.
-Health warnings on devices is not required.
+Health warnings are not required on devices.